 Pudding shots are one of those things that both make and break a party.
 They make a party because they are fun to eat and are usually quite delicious.

-Pudding shots are exactly what the name implies, pudding mixed with alcohol that is served in individual shot glasses.
-This recipe contains rum, just like a good old pina colada cocktail!
+Pudding shots are exactly what the name implies.
+They’re pudding that has been mixed with alcohol and then served in individual shot glasses.
+This recipe contains rum and several other tropical-themed ingredients for a good pina colada cocktail!

 How To Make Pudding Shots With Rum